Nov05/flask-yelp-reviews/README.md

 # flask-yelp-reviews

-This is a spaCy+scattertext NLP app hosted on Heroku.
+This is a web scraping + spaCy/scattertext NLP app hosted on Heroku.

 # About the app